Past, Present, Future

 Dream Chain

-Your school can participate in the national Dream Chain!
-Author and educator Susan V. Bosak is a Dream Messenger connecting schools in a very special and meaningful way.
+Bestselling author and educator Susan V. Bosak is a Dream Messenger connecting schools in a very special and meaningful way.
 Students in each school she visits make Dream Stars with their dream or goal for themselves or our world.
 Students package their Dream Stars in a decorated box or bag and give it to Susan.
 At the next school Susan visits, she presents your Dream Star gift to the students of that school.
-Schools across the country are connected as part of this special Dream Chain celebrating the hopes and dreams of all students.
+Schools across the country are connected as part of this Dream Chain celebrating the hopes and dreams of all students for our communities and our planet.

 Emerald Cove Middle School